rustware/ruxy/README.md

 Ruxy is a great fit whether you're using Kubernetes or another containerization platform.

-As usual, the amount of containers vs. number of CPUs assigned to each container depends on whether you want to optimize for throughput or the latency, and balancing these two is higly dependent on your specific workload.
+As usual, the amount of containers vs. number of CPUs assigned to each container depends on whether you want to optimize for throughput or the latency, and balancing these two is highly dependent on your specific workload.

-That said, Ruxy avoids synchronization overhead entirely, so single-threaded and multi-threaded deployments both perform efficiently, with no penalties either way.
+Beyond the initial socket assignment, Ruxy avoids synchronization overhead entirely, so single-threaded and multi-threaded deployments both perform efficiently, with no penalties either way.

 ---